Are Umbrellas Useless?

 Reason number 4: You have to carry them with you

 Umbrellas can be heavy and cumbersome, meaning you have to carry them with you.
 This can be inconvenient and mean your hands aren't free for other things.
-Of course you can get umbrellas that fold up relatively small and can be popped into a bag or a rucksack, but typically these are the very flimsy ones that won't withstand any rain.
-When it is raining they will always take up one hand, when it isn't raining they will still be extra weight, especially if you have a properly strong umbrella that won't just collapse the moment there is a gust of wind.
+You can get umbrellas that fold up small and fit easily into a handbag or a rucksack.
+However typically these are the very flimsy ones that won't withstand any rain.

 Reason number 5: Anoraks are better at keeping you dry